-Many activities that take place on our premises have been suspended, some are meeting in other ways.
+Many activities that take place on our premises remain suspended, some are meeting in other ways.
 Please contact the leader of your group for the latest information.

 At this time, please consider the safety and health of yourself and others.
 The resources below may be helpful: